iamdonovan/iamdonovan.github.io/_sources/teaching/egm722/practicals/week4.rst.txt

 specific branch by clicking the button next to that branch:

 .. image:: ../../../img/egm722/week4/branches.png
-    :width: 600
+    :width: 720
     :align: center
     :alt: the branches page on github, showing all branches in the repository

-Otherwise, you can click on the **Pull Requests** tab:
+|br| Otherwise, you can click on the **Pull Requests** tab:

 .. image:: ../../../img/egm722/week4/pull_requests.png
-    :width: 600
+    :width: 720
     :align: center
     :alt: the pull requests tab

-and click on the green **New pull request** button to start a new pull request:
+|br| and click on the green **New pull request** button to start a new pull request:

 .. image:: ../../../img/egm722/week4/new_pullrequest.png
-    :width: 600
+    :width: 720
     :align: center
     :alt: the first step in creating a pull request: the comparison

-Note that the default behavior may be to try to **merge** from your fork into the **upstream** repository, so make sure that you're attempting to merge the correct branches.
+|br| Note that the default behavior may be to try to **merge** from your fork into the **upstream** repository,
+so make sure that you're attempting to merge the correct branches.
 You'll need to change the branch that you're merging into to :samp:`<{your_username}>/egm722:main`, and the branch that you're merging from to :samp:`<{your_username}>/egm722:week4`.
 It should look like this:

 .. image:: ../../../img/egm722/week4/right_branches.png
-    :width: 600
+    :width: 720
     :align: center
     :alt: comparing the correct branches for the pull request.

-Once you've done this, scroll down to see the comparison showing which files have changed:
+|br| Once you've done this, scroll down to see the comparison showing which files have changed:

 .. image:: ../../../img/egm722/week4/comparison.png
-    :width: 600
+    :width: 720
     :align: center
     :alt: the comparison of two files using git diff

-Here, deletions are shown on the left, while additions are shown on the right.
-For each file that has changed (either because it's being added, or because it has been modified), you can see the summary of the changes in the upper left of each entry.
+|br| Here, deletions are shown on the left, while additions are shown on the right.
+For each file that has changed
+(either because it's being added, or because it has been modified), you can see the summary of the changes in the upper left of each entry.

-For this file, **README.md**, there have been 2 changes: 1 deletion and 1 addition.
+For this file, **README.md**, there have been 2 changes: 1 deletion and 1 addition (note that the current version may be slightly different).

 Most of the changes that you see should be additions, since most of the files are only present on the ``week4`` branch.

 Once you've had a look at the comparison for the different files, you can click on the green **Create pull request** button, which will take you to the following page:

 .. image:: ../../../img/egm722/week4/create_pr.png
-    :width: 600
+    :width: 720
     :align: center
     :alt: the open a pull request page

-Depending on the project and repository settings, the pull request might need to be reviewed by others before it can be approved.
+|br| Depending on the project and repository settings, the pull request might need to be reviewed by others before
+it can be approved.
 The **Message** field above allows you to explain what the proposed changes are and why they should be approved.